jchristn/RegexMatcher/README.md

 Do you need help or have feedback?
 Contact me at joel at maraudersoftware.com dot com or file an issue here!

-## New in v1.0.0
+## New in v1.0.1

-- initial release
+- Retarget to support both .NET Core 2.0 and .NET Framework 4.6.2.

 ## Important Notes

 Always add Regex and return object in order from most specific to least specific.
 The first match found will be used and the associated object will be returned.

 ## Simple Example